dar3/MSiD_laby/README.md

 2. Put correct path to chromedriver.exe in webscraper.py file and run it.
 Wait till all the data will be downloaded.
 3. Run all_together.py
 4. Finally run test_reg_solution.py and see the results.

+**OR if you only want to see the final results with charts** you just need to download all_converted_data.csv file and run test_reg_solution.py